 David Hulse – Steam Engines of the 18th Century

-Featuring engines by Thomas Newcomen, James Watt, James Pickard, Matthew Wasborough, Francis Thompson and Richard Trevithick, by David Hulse
+Welcome to davidhulse.co.uk a website featuring models of steam engines built in the eighteenth century that paved the way for the industrial revolution.
+Featuring engines by Thomas Newcomen, James Watt, James Pickard, Matthew Wasborough, Francis Thompson, Adam Heslop and Richard Trevithick, all manufactured by David Hulse.

-In 1974 I started a project which was to occupy all my spare time for the following 30 years.
-I have researched and constructed in miniature the important steam engines which were built in the 18th century.
 These engines paved the way for the industrial revolution in the British Isles and which spread to many other countries throughout the world.
-These 18th engines are usually grouped together and called steam engines; however, they were not steam engines.
+These eighteenth century engines are usually grouped together and called steam engines, however, they were not steam engines.
 Steam was used as a means of creating a vacuum against which the earth’s pressure could act.
 The correct terminology is that they were atmospheric engines.
-Shown below is me, David Hulse, with my models of these 18th century engines.

-Before I retired I was employed as the Chief Development Engineer for the Royal Doulton group of potteries and it was this use of ceramics which gave me the knowledge to make the parts that are not commercially available to model makers.
-A start will now be made by describing the brick making because without an economical way of producing the bricks none of these engines I have researched would have been made: Miniature Brick Making Machine
+Before retiring I was employed as the Chief Development Engineer for the Royal Doulton group of potteries and it was this use of ceramics which gave me the knowledge to make the parts that are not commercially available to model engineers.
+A start will now be made by describing the brick making because without an economical way of producing the bricks none of these engines I have researched would have been made: